 The application for you is to say yes when opportunities present themselves even if you do not know exactly how to get started.
 If I can do it, why not you in your respective field?
 This is not to brag or anything, see this as my encouragement for you to also get out of your comfort zone and learn new skills.
 Say yes and go for it!

 - Read and apply the concepts of the book: How to win friends and influence people.

-This book written in 1936 is genius and to this date one of my top 3 book recommendation to anyone.
+This book written in 1936 is genius and to this date one of my top 3 book recommendations to anyone.
 This book deserves a review of its own and I have been applying the principles of the book ever since I have read it (around 2011-2012).
-It definitely helped me in my career and with relations in general (it will not make you a total expert, but it will help you resonate with people better, trying to understand them, gently avoiding conflict, make people feel important and genuinely be interested in them).
+It definitely helped me in my career and with relations in general (it will not make you a total expert, but it will help you resonate with people better, trying to understand them, gently avoiding conflict, make people feel important, and genuinely be interested in them).